Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 -

-Create a separate user with the
+Create a user with the

 Grant the

-SELECTprivilege for all the tables involved in the replication:GRANT SELECT ON <table_1>, <table_2>, ..., <table_n> TO <username>; -
+SELECTprivilege on all the tables included in the replication:GRANT SELECT ON <table_1>, <table_2>, ..., <table_n> TO <username>; -

 Create a publication: